-Description: Aimed at catalog librarians who find that their present duties include (or shortly will include) the cataloging of rare books or special collections and want to be trained in applying Descriptive Cataloging of Rare Materials (Books).
-Emphasis will be placed primarily on books of the hand-press period, with some discussion given to 19th and 20th century books in a special collections context.
+Aimed at catalog librarians who find that their present duties include (or shortly will include) the cataloging of books in their rare materials or special collections and want to be trained in applying Descriptive Cataloging of Rare Materials (Books).
+Emphasis will be placed primarily on books of the hand-press era, with some consideration of 19th and 20th century books in special collections.
+Topics include:

-This course is restricted to working catalogers experienced in AACR2, and/or RDA, MARC 21, and general cataloging principles and practices.
+This course is intended for working catalogers experienced in AACR2 and/or RDA and MARC 21, and general cataloging principles and practices.
 No prior knowledge of early books is necessary.
-The goal of the course is to provide practice in each of the primary elements of the rare book catalog record, so that students will be equipped to begin cataloging their institutions rare book and special collections materials to national standards.
+The goal of the course is to provide instruction and practice in each of the primary elements of the rare book catalog record, so that students will be equipped to catalog their institution’s rare book and special collections materials to national standards.
 Please note that this course covers printed monographs only.

 Special note on RDA: Instruction emphasis is for classic DCRM(B), that is, DCRM(B) as published, which has it basis in AACR2.
 However, RDA-compliant DCRM(B) will be addressed throughout the course and will be accommodated in classroom exercises.